DFHack/dfhack/docs/Scripts.rst

 region-pops
 ===========
 Show or modify the populations of animals in the region.

-Use ``region-pops`` for details.
+Usage:

+:region-pops list [pattern]:
+        Lists encountered populations of the region, possibly restricted by pattern.
+:region-pops list-all [pattern]:
+        Lists all populations of the region.
+:region-pops boost <TOKEN> <factor>:
+        Multiply all populations of TOKEN by factor.
+        If the factor is greater than one, increases the population, otherwise decreases it.
+:region-pops boost-all <pattern> <factor>:
+        Same as above, but match using a pattern acceptable to list.
+:region-pops incr <TOKEN> <factor>:
+        Augment (or diminish) all populations of TOKEN by factor (additive).
+:region-pops incr-all <pattern> <factor>:
+        Same as above, but match using a pattern acceptable to list.

 rejuvenate
 ==========